 In August of 1982, he applied for (and subsequently received) permission to legalize the occupancy of 491 Beacon as seven apartments, a retail store, and a restaurant.

-491 Beacon remained a residential and commercial building in 2014.
+491 Beacon remained assessed as a residential and commercial building in 2022.